planetscale/fast_page/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache-2.0 license](https://github.com/planetscale/fast_page/blob/main/LICENSE).

 ## Code of Conduct